Headlines

 In early October 2010, Sauber announced that Sergio would partner Kamui Kobayashi the following season, the Swiss outfit also confirming a 'partnership deal' with his long standing sponsor, Telmex.

 In the opening race, having qualified thirteenth, Sergio finished seventh, just ahead of his teammate.
-Sadly, an irregularity with the Sauber's rear wing meant both drivers were disqualified and consequently the Mexican did not become a member of that exclusive club for drivers that score points on their F1 debut.
+Sadly, an irregularity with the Sauber's rear wing meant both drivers were disqualified and consequently the Mexican did not become a member of that exclusive club for drivers that have scored points on their F1 debuts.

 Much of the reason for Sergio's superb performance in Melbourne was down to his excellent tyre management, the youngster making only one stop.
 Then again, it being the first Grand Prix for Pirelli, his rivals were still learning about the new rubber.
 However, fact is, over the course of the season, Sergio proved to have impressive tyre management skills, using them to his advantage on many an occasion.